Karhusa/Sex_Differences_in_ARG_load/README.md

 # Sex-related Differences in Antimicrobial Resistance Gene Load: Determining the Associations of Age, BMI, Antibi-otics, and Diseases
-### Master's thesis
+## Master's thesis

 Saana Karhula 29.10.2025 - 7.5.2026

-## 0. Data
+### 0. Data

-Includes large datafiles used for combining metadata
+This section includes all large data files used for combining and processing metadata.

-## 1. Table fixing
+### 1. Table fixing

-Merging, filtering and cleaning metadata
+This section covers merging, filtering, and cleaning of metadata.

-## 2. ARG load analyses
+### 2. ARG load analyses

-ARG load analyses and results
+This section contains analyses of antimicrobial resistance gene load and associations with host factors.

-## 3. Figures
+### 3. Figures

-Figures of plots
+This section contains all visualizations generated from the analyses.